 The Hywind Tampen project

-The project will contribute to further developing floating offshore wind technology and reducing the costs of future floating offshore wind farms, offering new industrial opportunities for Norway, the licences and Norwegian supplier industry in a growing global offshore wind market.
+The project will contribute to further developing floating offshore wind technology and reducing the cost of future floating offshore wind farms, offering new industrial opportunities for Norway, the fields and the Norwegian supplier industry in a growing global offshore wind market.

-- Located approximately 140 km off the Norwegian coast
+- Location: About 140 km off the Norwegian coast

-- Mounted on floating concrete spar substructures with shared anchors supplied by Kvaerner
+- Installed on floating concrete spar structures with a shared anchoring system

-- The wind turbines will be connected in a loop by a 2.5 km-long, 66 kV dynamic inter-array cable system.
+- The wind turbines will be connected in a 2.5 km-long inter-array network with a capacity of 66 kV